 When you improve your credit score, your chances of being approved for credit cards with better interest rates, perks, and rewards improves as well.
 Depending on your credit card provider, you may be able to use your improved credit score as a bargaining point for lowering your credit card interest fee.

 We hope we’ve provided you with some useful information on how to monitor your credit score with companies like Borrowell, and why you should monitor it.
 Remember, knowing your credit score is important for your own financial well-being!
-Get your free credit score today from Borrowell, this won’t affect your credit score!
+It can also help protect you against fraud and identity theft.
+Get your free credit score today from Borrowell.
+Since it's only a soft pull, this won’t affect your credit score!

 Or feel free to call us at 1-888-865-6402